 Office Phone: 704-463-3218

-Currier enjoyed a four-year playing career at Endicott College in Beverly, Mass. where he helped guide the program to its most successful four-year period (75-35) in program history that included four straight conference final fours, culminating with a conference championship and NCAA tournament appearance in 2004 during his senior season.
-A deadly shooting guard, and a Street & Smith National Player to Watch selection, Currier was the Commonwealth Coast Conference “Player of the Year” in 2003, finishing as the NCAA statistical leader (all divisions) in three-point field goal percentage (52%) in 2003 and was also a two-time All Conference and All New England selection (2002, 2003), finishing with over 1,100 career points.
+Currier played his collegiate basketball at Endicott College (2000-04).
+Currier was the Commonwealth Coast Conference Player of the Year in 2003, finishing as the NCAA statistical leader (all divisions) in three-point field goal percentage (52%) in 2003 and was also a two-time All-Conference and All New England selection (2002, 2003), finishing with over 1,000 career points.
 In 2011, Currier was inducted into the Endicott College Hall of Fame.

 After his playing career, Currier worked in the Boston Celtics front office from 2003-2005, and the Director of Player Development at Hoop Specialists from 2005-2007.

 Currier earned his Bachelor of Science in Sports Management from Endicott College in 2004 and a Master of Science in Leadership from Pfeiffer University in 2011.